Bhanditz/ledger/README.md

 - rows number 7 and 8 : **User1** sends 45USD from his **User1_USD** Wallet to the **User2** **User2_USD** Wallet

 PS: TO DO in the code today...

+## Fees(Platform, Payment processors and wallets)

+ISSUE #10 is open regarding making sure the following is accurate:

+To show where the Fees will apply, We will divide the transactions in 3 categories(*Coming* into the system, *Inside* the system, *Leaving* the system):

+    - *Coming Transactions*:
+        - Platform fee: 5%
+        - Payment Processor fee(stripe, paypal): dynamic fee(we will send a request and wait for the total fees that apply)
+        - Wallet Fee: to be defined(Perhaps one more collection on the database to point the fixed host fees)
+    - *Inside Transactions*:
+        - Platform fee: 0
+        - Payment Processor fee(stripe, paypal): If the transaction is between different wallets providers/hosts then the same fee(as above) apply
+        - Wallet/Host Fee: If the transaction is between different wallets providers/hosts then the same fee(as above) apply
+    - *Leaving Transactions*:
+        - NO FEES

 ## TO Do